Presented by Richard Ainsworth-Morris

 BioFuels4U owns land and fuel storage facilities at the port of Pepillo Salcedo and in Santiago.
 It operates from a free zone in the Santiago area, in which there are no import duties to be paid, and has been trading for 5 years.
 This company has been unable to grow due to a lack of experienced management and financing.
 Caribbean Biofuels Ltd. plans to significantly increase output for this facility.

 Caribbean Biofuels Ltd. has selected the Portuguese company IncBio (http://www.incbio.com/) as the preferred builder of the biodiesel production facility.
 They have provided an outline proposal for a plant with an output capacity of 180,000 metric tons per annum, complete all requisite storage and pipework, with glycerol refinement and methanol reclamation units.
 This firm will construct the facility and train local staff and provide ongoing consultancy.
-The pricing schedule for construction of the biodiesel plant only (excluding all other work) is attached as Appendix 1.
+The pricing schedule for the construction of the biodiesel plant only (excluding all other work) is attached as Appendix 1.

 To ensure continuity of operation, the facility will be provided with electricity produced by generators operating on biodiesel produced by the plant.
-Also, the plant will have inbuilt redundancy to ensure that potential unit downtime is minimised, and that continuity of production will be maintained.
+Also, the plant will have inbuilt redundancy to ensure that potential unit downtime is minimized, and that continuity of production will be maintained.
 The facility will be secured by local contractors under the supervision of one of the Directors, who is a security specialist.

 Cost US$ 37.594 million

-As required by the law of Dominican Republic, the company will construct accommodation for staff employed across the whole operation.
+As required by the law of the Dominican Republic, the company will construct accommodations for staff employed across the whole operation.
 In addition to quotes received from local contractors, we have approached the US company Gigacrete for a proposal.
 Part of the social housing project will include recreational facilities for staff, comprising baseball and soccer pitches and a volleyball court, with seating for spectators.
 It will include also a local school project to create an animal shelter to educate children on animal welfare.

 Cost US$ 2.5 million